bigwiv/Biopython-cn/chr18.rst

     print "Converted %i records to upper case" % count

 How does this work?
 The first line is just importing the ``Bio.SeqIO`` module.
-The second line is the interesting bit ®C this is a Python generator expression which gives an upper case version of each record parsed from the input file (``mixed.fas``).
+The second line is the interesting bit ‚Äì this is a Python generator expression which gives an upper case version of each record parsed from the input file (``mixed.fas``).
 In the third line we give this generator expression to the ``Bio.SeqIO.write()`` function and it